ScanMountGoat/xc3_lib/xc3_tex/README.md

 ### Wilay Texture Replacement
 Export the DDS and JPEG images by dragging and dropping the `.wilay` file onto the executable or by running the terminal command.
 After editing the images, use the edit-wilay command to replace the images.
-The modified images do not need to match the resolution and format of the originals.
+The modified images do not need to match the resolution and DDS format of the originals.

 `xc3_tex image.wilay image_folder`
 `xc3_tex edit-wilay image.wilay image_folder output.wilay`

 ### Wimdo/Wismt Texture Replacement
 Export the DDS images by dragging and dropping the `.wimdo` file onto the executable or by running the terminal command.
 The `.wismt` file should be in the same folder as the `.wimdo`.
 After editing the images, use the edit-wimdo command to replace the images. xc3_tex will output the modified `.wimdo` and `.wismt` files.
-The modified images do not need to match the resolution and format of the originals.
+The modified images do not need to match the resolution and DDS format of the originals.

 `xc3_tex input.wimdo image_folder`
 `xc3_tex edit-wimdo input.wimdo image_folder output.wimdo`